Speak to one of our experts

 Alte Hofburg in Vienna, Austria

 The upper stretch of the Danube brings history alive in a spectacular way, as you cruise from Nuremberg with its World War II overtones.
-Less known is the eastern stretch through Serbia, Bulgaria and Romania all the way to the Black Sea, sailing through the Iron Gates and visiting the proud cities of Belgrade and Bucharest; for returning visitors, this is an itinerary to look out for, like Scenic's Danube Delta Discovery or Black Sea Explorer.
+Less known is the eastern stretch through Serbia, Bulgaria and Romania all the way to the Black Sea, sailing through the Iron Gates and visiting the proud cities of Belgrade and Bucharest; for returning visitors, this is an itinerary to look out for, like Scenic's Eastern Europe & Balkans or North Sea to the Black Sea itineraries.

 Budapest Parliament at sunrise